anupamsahoo/blogs-node-backend/README.md

 # Node Backend For Blog API with MongoDB

-Thia is a Node Application for dealing with MongoDB CRUD Operation.
+This is a Node Application for dealing with MongoDB CRUD Operation.

 ## Technologies